Kodular/Documentation/docs/components/media/player.md

 _Block preview not available_

 Plays the media.
-If it was previously paused, the playing is resumed.
-If it was previously stopped, it starts from the beginning.
+If it was previously paused, the playing is resumed If it was previously stopped, it starts from the beginning.

 ### Stop